Camp Van Dorn Slaughter: History of the 364th

 The United States Army's 364th Infantry Regiment was one of numerous all-African-American regiments in the then-segregated army.
-The unit was originally constituted in the Regular Army and activated on 25 March 1941 at Camp Claiborne, Louisiana.
+The unit was originally constituted in the Regular Army as the 367th Infantry Regiment and activated on 25 March 1941 at Camp Claiborne, Louisiana.
 It conducted training at Camp Claiborne and also at Fort Jackson, South Carolina.
 The regiment included many black soldiers from the Northern states, who bristled at the Jim Crow laws and segregation in the South.

 In April 1942, the regiment was selected to furnish personnel to the 24th Infantry Regiment when the latter unit became the first African American infantry unit to move overseas.
 In March, the 1st Battalion, 367th Infantry, was alerted for overseas service in Liberia.
 However, the battalion, did not leave the United States until January 1943.

 In the meantime, 367th Infantry Regiment staff were unaware of the battalion's whereabouts because of its top secret mission, and thus could not requisition personnel to form a new battalion as there was no provision for a regiment with four battalions.
 On 9 June 1942, the 1st Battalion was officially relieved from the regiment and redesignated the 367th Infantry Battalion (Separate), while the 367th Infantry Regiment was redesignated the 364th Infantry Regiment on 10 June to avoid confusion with the 367th Infantry Battalion.

 On 19 June, the 364th Infantry was assigned to Camp Florence near Phoenix, Arizona to serve as guards for the German prisoners of war held there.
 Phoenix was a highly segregated city, and blacks made up about 7% of the population.
 They and other minorities, such s Hispanics, Native Americans, and Asians, were restricted in their daily lives and rights.